It was inevitable. Late Tuesday, Health Canada announced that it was suspending CannTrusts’ (TSX:TRST) license to grow and process marijuana.

 After the news broke, its share price plummeted and closed at an all-time low of $1.70 per share, down 15% on the day.
 Over the past year, CannTrust has lost 85% of its value.
 At this point, not a single retail investor is in the black.
 Anyone who has bought into the company post IPO is sitting on losses.

-We’ve warned investors several times over the past few months not to catch this falling knife.
+We’ve warned investors buying stocks several times to not catch this falling knife.
 The risk to reward profile just wasn’t attractive.
 It still isn’t.

 If the company can’t produce or sell cannabis, then bankruptcy is a real possibility.
 If you are still holding on to your shares in anticipation of a buyout, don’t expect to recoup a any significant portion of your investment.